Nick Carraway: Stage

-Ned Wever (first) originated the role of Nick Carraway on the Broadway stage in 1926.
-Neil Hamilton (second), Macdonald Carey (third), and Sam Waterston (fourth) portrayed Nick in other film adaptations.
+Ned Wever (top left) originated the role of Nick Carraway on the Broadway stage in 1926.
+Neil Hamilton (top right), Macdonald Carey (bottom left), and Sam Waterston (bottom right) portrayed Nick in other film adaptations.

 The first actor to portray Nick Carraway in any medium was 24-year-old Ned Wever who starred in the 1926 Broadway adaptation of Fitzgerald's novel at the Ambassador Theatre in New York City.
 The play was directed by future motion picture auteur George Cukor.
 The production delighted audiences and garnered rave reviews from theater critics.

 The play ran for 112 performances and paused when its lead actor James Rennie, who portrayed Jay Gatsby, traveled to the United Kingdom to visit an ailing family member.
 As F. Scott Fitzgerald was vacationing in Europe at the time, he never saw the 1926 Broadway play, but his agent Harold Ober sent him telegrams quoting the glowing reviews of the production.
 The success of the 1926 Broadway play led to the 1926 film adaptation by director Herbert Brenon.

 Many actors have played Nick Carraway in later stage productions.
 In 1999, Dwayne Croft portrayed the character in John Harbison's operatic adaptation of the work performed at the New York Metropolitan Opera, and Matthew Amendt portrayed Carraway in Simon Levy's 2006 stage adaptation of Fitzgerald's novel.
 In the fall of 2023, Noah J. Ricketts played Carraway in The Great Gatsby: A New Musical which later transferred to Broadway in March 2024.
 Corbin Bleu played Carraway in the West End production of the musical which opened in April 2025.
 In the summer of 2024, Ben Levi Ross played Nick in Florence Welch's musical Gatsby: An American Myth at the American Repertory Theatre.